npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_deleting_account.md

 2. Click **Delete Account** at the bottom.

-3. Confirm your action in the next dialog box.
+3. In the dialog box that opens, confirm your action.

 {% include links.html %}